-John Smeaton FRS (8th June 1724—28th October 1792) was born and died in the family house in the Austhorpe area of the parish of Whitkirk.
+John Smeaton FRS (8th June 1724 – 28th October 1792) was born and died in the family house in the Austhorpe area of the parish of Whitkirk.
 He attended Leeds Grammar School, leaving at 16 to work in his father’s law practice.
 He gave that up and became an apprentice to a mathematical instrument maker, setting up his own business around 1750.
-John Smeaton was given the accolade of “The Father of Civil Engineering in Britain”.
+John Smeaton was given the accolade:- “The Father of Civil Engineering in Britain”.

 His most famous work was the design and construction of a stone lighthouse to stand on the dangerous Eddystone rocks, an extensive reef in the English Channel approximately 13 miles south west of Plymouth.
 This was the third lighthouse to have stood on the Eddystone, the first having been washed away during a storm in 1703 and the second destroyed by fire in 1755.
-“Smeaton’s Tower” was completed in 1759 and was operational for 118 years, famously depicted on the back of the old penny coin, just behind Britannia.
+“Smeaton’s Tower” was completed in 1759 and was operational for 118 years.
 When it was eventually replaced in 1882 by a new lighthouse, “Smeaton’s Tower” was dismantled and rebuilt on Plymouth Hoe as a memorial.
-The re-erected tower on the Hoe is now a tourist attraction.
+The tower was designated a Grade 1 listed building in 1954 and is now a tourist attraction.
+Between 1860 and 1894 the design of the reverse side of the old penny coin used to show a depiction of Smeaton’s Eddystone lighthouse.

 John Smeaton died after suffering a stroke whilst walking in the gardens at his family home in Austhorpe, and was buried at Whitkirk.
 On the North wall of the Church, above the altar, there is a stone memorial to John Smeaton and his wife which is inscribed as follows: